inductiva/inductiva/en/development/_sources/api_reference/tiers_and_quotas.md

 the user about the restriction and suggest possible actions, such as upgrading their tier or adjusting their resource usage.

-The shared queue remains accessible even if the user's credits have expired or been exhausted, ensuring uninterrupted access to basic computational resources.
-Tasks submitted to the shared queue do not consume credits, providing a reliable and cost-free option for running simulations.

 By understanding and managing their credits, users can optimize their resource usage ensuring they get the most value from their allocated credits while staying within their limits.